Indian Child Welfare Act: Haaland v. Brackeen

 Following the en banc decision of the Fifth Circuit Court, the United States, the State of Texas, the Cherokee Nation, and the Brackeens all petitioned the Supreme Court for a writ of certiorari.
 On February 28, 2022, the Court granted all four petitions.
 The Supreme Court consolidated the other three cases into Deb Haaland, Secretary of the Interior, et al. v.
 Chad Everet Brackeen, et al., allotting one hour for oral argument.
 All four cases dealt with the same basic subject matter, but from the perspective of each individual appellant, and it is a more efficient use of the Court's time to hear them at the same time.

-The case was heard on November 9, 2022.
-Many legal experts anticipate the Supreme Court will overturn or limit ICWA in response to this case.
+Oral arguments for the case were heard on November 9, 2022.
+Many legal experts anticipated the Supreme Court would overturn or limit ICWA in response to this case.

+On June 15, 2023, in a 7–2 vote, the Supreme Court affirmed the Fifth Circuit Court's decision, upholding the ICWA in full.
+Justice Amy Coney Barrett wrote the opinion for the Court, reaffirming the ICWA's consistency with Congress' authority per Article I of the U.S. Constitution.
+Justices Clarence Thomas and Samuel Alito dissented on grounds that the ICWA infringed state sovereignty.

+In the American University Law Review; Washington Vol. 72, Iss.
+5, Kathryn Fort wrote "The Road to Brackeen: Defending ICWA 2013-2023 in 2015."